amnn/typed-geomlab-report/report.md

      | eq([]:xs, []:ys) = eq(xs, ys);
 ```
 Given two lists of nils, \texttt{eq} is supposed to return \texttt{true} if they are the same length and \texttt{false} otherwise.
 The definition we gave may appear to match this specification, but it is incomplete: It does not deal with the case where the two lists are of unequal length.
 A better definition might be\footnote{%
-In a typical statically typed functional programming language, we may have written:
+In a typical statically-typed functional programming language, we may have written:
 \begin{Verbatim}
 define eq([], [])       = true
      | eq([]:xs, []:ys) = eq(xs, ys)
      | eq(_,     _)     = false;
 \end{Verbatim}
-But our type system says that this function accepts values of \textit{any} two types, and returns a boolean.
+But our type system says that this function accepts values of \textit{any} two types and returns a boolean.
 This is technically true: The wildcard patterns will match terms of any type, but this generality hides the intent of the function.
 We restrict it by being more specific in our patterns.
 }:
 ```
 define eq([],    [])    = true